exercism/python/docs/TRACEBACKS.md

 Running this code will give you a prompt where you can type in commands.
 Write `help` to get a list of commands.
-The most common onces are `step` which steps into a function called at that line.
+The most common ones are `step` which steps into a function called at that line.
-`next` which steps over a function call and move to the next line. `where` which tells you which line you are on.
+`next` steps over a function call and move to the next line. `where` tells you which line you are on.
-Some other usefull commands are `whatis <variable>` which tells you the type of a variable and `print(<variable>)` which prints the value of a variable.
+Some other useful commands are `whatis <variable>` which tells you the type of a variable and `print(<variable>)` which prints the value of a variable.
 You can also just use `<variable>` to print the value of a variable.
 Another command is `jump <line number>` which jumps to a specific line number.

-Here are an example on how to use the debugger based on the code earlier:
+Here is an example of how to use the debugger based on the code earlier:

 ```python
 >>> python pdb.py